mstop4/bomino/README.md

 ## Bug Tracker
 If you have an bugs to report, create a new issue here: https://github.com/mstop4/bomino/issues

+Or create a topic in the itch.io Community forum: https://quadolorgames.itch.io/bomino/community

 ## Gameplay Details
 Technical details of the game can be found here: https://github.com/mstop4/bomino/wiki